top of page

 About

-I am an assistant professor of finance and business economics at the University of Washington.
-I received my PhD in Finance from Stanford GSB in 2023 and bachelor’s degrees in economics, finance, and mathematics from Tsinghua University in 2017.
+Before joining the University of Washington, I earned my PhD in Finance from Stanford GSB in 2023.
+Prior to that, I received bachelor's degrees in Economics, Finance, and Mathematics from Tsinghua University in 2017.

 Work